divineunited/Pandas_Practice/README.md

 Pandas Exercises to Perfection
 ==============

-Different Pandas Data Exercises that I did to get myself from a Pandas Padawan to a Pandas Jedi.
+Various Data Analyses that I did to get myself from a Pandas Padawan to a Pandas Jedi.
 --------------

 *With much thanks to guipsamora!*